Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Support the hospital with a donation that helps kids get the care they need.

-The disease primarily affects children of African descent and Hispanics of Caribbean ancestry.
+Sickle cell disease primarily affects children of African descent and Hispanics of Caribbean ancestry.
 It also occurs in children of Middle-Eastern and Indian descent.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”